nwisbeta/democlientdiagnosticreports/README.md

 **Retrieve the selected report**

-When the user selects a test report from the list, we retrive the report from the API using its id.
+When you select a test report from the list, you retrive the report from the API using its id.
 The HTML panel source is set with the HTML provided in the `DiagnosticReport.Text.Div` property.
-Note that in real life we would probably not use this value - rather we would construct the view of the test report using the data contained within the `DiagnosticReport` resource.
+Note that in real life you would probably not use this value - rather you would construct the view of the test report using the data contained within the `DiagnosticReport` resource.

-In our demo solution example  we iterate through the `Observation` resources contained within the report to display the observation codes within the drop-down list.
+Our demo solution example  iterates through the `Observation` resources contained within the report to display the observation codes within the drop-down list.

 ```
 DiagnosticReport diagnosticReport = client.Read<DiagnosticReport>(fhirRef);